 This is an Urban Development Action Grant ("UDAG") promissory note, dated July 6, 1992, secured by a mortgage.
-There is no fixed interest rate, but annual payments equal to 15 percent of net annual cash flow were to be made as contingent interest.
-The loan is coming due, and the borrower is in negotiations with the DDA.
+There was no fixed interest rate, but annual payments equal to 15 percent of net annual cash flow were to be made as contingent interest.
+The DDA Board of Directors accepted a discounted payoff amount of \$1,075,000 in 2019.